THE IMPACT

 I introduced "Quiz Me" as a mode within StudyClues that ports PracticeClues' core experience directly into the chat.
 PracticeClues is a sister product of LearningClues that uses AI to generate practice tests from course content.

-1. Practice Test In-Chat Embed
+Part 1: Practice Test In-Chat Embed

 When a student selects the "Quiz Me" mode, the AI follows up to ask what topic they want to be quizzed on and how many questions they want.
 Once confirmed, it generates an interactive practice test that appears as an in-chat embed.